 - Ensure staff is trained in Trauma-Informed Care

-Safe Haven’s empowerment groups are facilitated by a licensed trauma-informed clinician.
+Safe Haven’s empowerment groups are facilitated by a trauma-informed trained staff member.
 Groups are typically held on Monday evenings.
 Please contact Safe Haven at (910) 259-8989 to participate in a group.

 Empowerment groups provide a therapeutic environment, techniques and information to help victims/survivors become stronger and more confident, especially in reclaiming ownership of their lives and rights.